Compartments module¶

 edge –

-, dict with at least the attributes source and sink, optionally weight, or a list of length 2 (source, sink) or 3 (source, sink, weight).check_nodes_exist – Make sure that there are nodes that match source and sink indexes
+Edge, dict with at least the attributes source and sink, optionally weight, or a list of length 2 (source, sink) or 3 (source, sink, weight).check_nodes_exist – Make sure that there are nodes that match source and sink indexes

 args – Positional arguments passed to